AutoML in the Age of Large Language Models: Current Challenges, Future Opportunities and Risks: AutoML for

+A crucial design decision is the RL algorithm itself.
+PPO~\citep{schulman-arxiv17a} and A2C~\citep{mnih-icml16a} are currently common choices for RLHF.
+However, in principle, the scalar nature of the reward in the RL optimization stage of \LLM alignment allows seamless integration of many existing RL algorithms.
+Thus, selecting RL algorithms based on the task at hand could leverage further potential here~\citep{laroche-iclr18a}.

-Alignment fine-tuning is usually performed via reinforcement learning.
-One of the first design decisions for the reward model (RM) as part of the fine-tuning is determining its size relative to the pre-trained \LLM.
+Most RLHF-specific design decisions related to the reward model (RM) are not used in standard RL and thus are not studied in the existing AutoRL literature.
+A crucial design decision for the RM is determining its size relative to the pre-trained \LLM.
 There is no established standard for this, with current solutions being driven heuristically.
 For example, OpenAI uses an RM with 6 billion parameters for an \LLM with 175 billion parameters, while Deepmind uses the same size for both the RM and the \LLM~\citep{lambert-hf22a}.
-This is a design decision that could potentially depend on the downstream task for which the fine-tuning is being performed and the multiple objectives that the preference score aims to capture.
+This design decision could depend on the downstream task for which the fine-tuning is being performed and the multiple objectives the preference score aims to capture.
 Optimizing for optimal size ratio for RM with respect to the \LLM is a configuration problem that could be sped up via learning-curve-based multi-fidelity methods~\citep{klein-iclr17a,jawed-ecml21a,ruhkopf-tmlr23a}.
+Recent results on the positive impact of incorporating multiple reward models to produce a more expressive reward signal~\citep{wu-arxiv23a} open up new avenues for methods that can utilize ensembling methodologies for task-specific fine-tuning architectures.
+Moreover, methods to iteratively update the RM and policy together~\citep{lambert-hf22a,bai-arxiv22a} could open the doors to complex dynamics for which AutoRL hyperparameter landscapes~\citep{mohan-automlconf23a} can be utilized for designing better optimizers and multi-fidelity methods.

-In a similar vein, the policy update is usually performed only on a subset of the weights due to the size of the \LLM~\citep{hu-iclr22a,glaese-arxiv22a}.
-This subset of weights for the update depends on factors such as the complexity of concepts in the data and preference scores and the size of the \LLM, and potentially many others.
-Thus, techniques from multi-objective optimization can be used to optimize these multiple objectives simultaneously, while techniques from multi-fidelity optimization can help determine optimal sizes depending on the nature of downstream tasks.
+Another departure from standard AutoRL is the policy update in RLHF, which is usually performed only on a subset of the weights due to the size of the \LLM~\citep{hu-iclr22a,glaese-arxiv22a}.
+This subset of weights for the update depends on multiple factors, including the complexity of concepts in the data, preference scores, and the size of the \LLM.
+Methods for data generation through exploration and curriculum learning to adaptively select the best data for the policy update can serve particularly useful in this scenario~\citep{jiang-arxiv23}.
+Techniques from multi-objective optimization could be further used to balance data quality, policy updates and number of parameters to update.